0xTuraj/Blockcast-Node/README.md

 - Sudo privileges
 - Internet connection
 - Create an account on [**Blockcast**](https://app.blockcast.network?referral-code=2xxxge)
+-Connect Your X account
+-Connect Your Discord
+-Connect Your Solana wallet
 ---

 ### 🧠 What This Script Does (Step by Step)